fivdi/epoll/README.md

   * Epoll.EPOLLET
   * Epoll.EPOLLONESHOT

+## Examples

+Now for two examples, one for the Raspberry Pi and one for the BeagleBone.

 ## Raspberry Pi Example

 The following example shows how epoll can be used to detect interrupts from a